-There are more than 30 Gamblers Anonymous meetings in Kentucky or near Kentucky's border each week.
-(It is difficult to provide an exact number because the meetings organize and disband frequently based on local need.)
-There are active meetings in Louisville (daily), Lexington (two per week), Northern Kentucky (daily if including Cincinnati), Owensboro (one) and Pikeville (one).
+There are more than 30 Gamblers Anonymous meetings in Kentucky or near Kentucky's border each week, and in response to the COVID-19 pandemic GA meeting now are available via the internet.
+It is difficult to provide an exact number of GA meetings because the meetings organize and disband frequently based on local need.
+Prior to the pandemic, there were active meetings in Louisville (daily), Lexington (two per week), Northern Kentucky (daily if including Cincinnati), Owensboro (one), Paducah (one in Metropolis, IL) and Pikeville (one).
+It is unclear when or which of these meetings will reconvene.
 It is evident there is little geographic availability of self-help meetings across the state.

-Similarly, there are 11 certified gambler counselors in the state; however, four are retired and see clients on a limited basis.
+Similarly, there are 10 certified gambler counselors in the state; however, three are retired and see clients on a limited basis.
 The counselors are located in Louisville, Murray, Owensboro and Somerset.
-Kentucky Council on Problem Gambling research of existing gambler counselor programs in Connecticut, Iowa and Oregon indicated that based on Kentucky's population there should be 14-24 certified gambler counselors in the state, but the need is across the state, not just in four locations.
+Kentucky Council on Problem Gambling research of existing gambler counselor programs in Connecticut, Iowa and Oregon indicated that based on Kentucky's population there should be 14-24 certified gambler counselors in the state.
+The need is across the state, not just in four locations.

-Because legal gambling is a capitalist venture, it must constantly evolve its business to remain competitive for the entertainment dollar.
+Because legal gambling is a capitalist venture, it must constantly evolve its business model to remain competitive for the entertainment dollar.
 That has resulted in the recent additions of Keno, Historical Racing machines, and electronic pulltabs.
-The expansion is most evident at the new Red Mile facility in Lexington that not only serves as the site for traditional harness racing, but also houses a Las Vegas-style Historical Racing venue and a simulcasting operation.
-More is coming, as the Lottery continually introduces new games to keep and attract customers, charitable gaming seeks to link bingo halls to stimulate bigger payouts, and Keeneland and Churchill Downs in 2017 announced a partnership to build two new racetracks, one near Williamsburg and one near Oak Grove.
-Each will offer Historical Racing and simulcasting.
-Churchill Downs also announced the renovation of the former Louisville Downs/Sports Spectrum site into a Historical Racing and simulcasting facility.
+The expansion is most evident at the new Red Mile facility in Lexington, Derby City Gaming in Louisville, and Newport Racing and Gaming in Northern Kentucky.
+They not only serve as the site for simulcasting, but also house a Las Vegas-style HHR venue.
+More is coming, as the Lottery continually introduces new games to keep and attract customers and charitable gaming seeks to link bingo halls to stimulate bigger payouts.

 Most of the impacts of problem and addicted gambling are difficult to quantify in dollars, particularly regarding physical and mental health, domestic abuse, and social services.
-Although some national data exists, data specific to Kentucky can be developed in the following areas.
-Further research could develop specific Kentucky recommendations to address problem gambling and its impact in the following areas.
+Although some national data exists, data specific to Kentucky can be developed.
+Further research could identify specific Kentucky recommendations to address problem gambling and its impact in the following areas.